RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 - For databases that have [replication]({{< relref "/rs/concepts/high-availability/replication.md" >}})
     enabled, a failover is done before the master database restarts to make sure that there is no downtime.
-- For databases that do not have replication enabled and persistence enabled, some downtime occurs while the database is restarting.
-The type of persistence chosen for this database is a variable in the time it will take for a database to come back up.
+- For databases without replication but with persistence enabled, some downtime occurs while the database is restarting as during the restart, data will need to be restored from the persistence file.
+    The amount of downtime will vary based on the persistence type.
 For example, AOF usually takes longer than an RDB file.
 - For databases that have neither replication nor [persistence]({{< relref "/rs/concepts/data-access/persistence.md" >}}) enabled, the database loses all its data after it is restarted.